 Please submit all questions to The Par Group’s dedicated LL 152 email address, firstname.lastname@example.org

-Par would be happy to provide you with more information, answers to all of your questions and our recommendations for your building.
+Par would be happy to provide you with more information and answers to all of your questions.

 Natural Gas System Inspections Defined